 How to enable bookmark detection and add bookmark definitions

-Before you start adding bookmark definitions you need to understand the bookmark levels (called Headings).
+Before you start adding bookmark definitions you need to understand the bookmark levels (called Headings) included as predefined bookmark presets.
 There are 9 bookmark levels that can be added (Heading 1 through Heading 9), each with one or more possible definitions.
-Every time you'll click on the Add button, a new bookmark level entry will be added, starting with Heading 1 - this name cannot be changed and it's only used to better organize the bookmark definitions.
 The first entry in the Bookmarks list (Heading 1) will be shown on the resulting PDF file on the first level, the second entry in the Bookmarks list (Heading 2) will be shown in the resulting PDF file on the second level (as a child of the first level) and so on.
 Below you can see how Heading 1, Heading 2 and Heading 3 bookmark levels look like in the resulting PDF file (each level can be formatted with a different style or color, the font size though will remain the same):

 In order to add a bookmark and define its detection rules and display options:

-- Definitions list - this list shows the Name and Description of the currently added bookmark definitions.
+- Definitions list - this list shows the Name, Description and Heading Level of the currently selected bookmark detection presets.
 A checkbox is also displayed in front of each definition Name, that you can use to enable/disable that particular definition (checked means Enabled).
-To the right you also have buttons to add a New definition, Copy an existing one or Delete them.
+To the right you also have buttons to Add a new definition, Copy an existing one or Remove them.

-- Detection options - this section lets you choose what detection rules to use for the text in the original document.
+- Detection - this section lets you choose what detection rules to use for the text in the original document for the selected bookmark definition item.
 For instance, if you select the Arial font type and set a Size of 20, then if novaPDF encounters in the original document a word or sentence that has these particular formatting rules it will make that a clickable bookmark in the resulting PDF file.
 Detection options you can set are based on: the Font type (Arial, Verdana, Times New Roman, ...), font Size, font Style (Bold, Italic) and Color.
-You may note that near the Size box there's an additional Size margin one - this is needed because some programs even if they contain fonts of a specific size they will send to novaPDF smaller or larger sized fonts with a margin of up to 2 points - by adjusting this Size margin, novaPDF will be able to accurately detect that specific font size (e.g. if you set a Size of 20 and a Size margin of 1, novaPDF will look for text with the size between 19.01 and 20.99).
+You may note that near the Size box there's an additional +- field - this is needed because some programs even if they contain fonts of a specific size they will send to novaPDF smaller or larger sized fonts with a margin of up to 2 points - by adjusting this novaPDF will be able to accurately detect that specific font size (e.g. if you set a Size of 20 and a +- margin of 1, novaPDF will look for text with the size between 19.01 and 20.99).
 As you change the detection options, you can see in the Detection preview window how the text that will be converted to bookmarks looks in the original document.
-The Enabled checkbox will take into consideration the definition (when checked) or ignore it (if unchecked).

 - If you want to test how the PDF bookmarking works, open a document that supports printing (a Word document for instance) and that contains text formatted as set in the Detection options, go to File - Print, select novaPDF from the Printers list and click on Print.
 Note: You cannot add PDF bookmarks to an existing PDF file with novaPDF if the PDF file had fonts embedded.